 A competitor whose relentless, risk-taking vision as an executive rebuilt the Boston Celtics into champions, mirroring his own gritty playing career.

-Danny Ainge's career is a study in competitive intensity, first as a player who annoyed opponents and then as an executive who outmaneuvered them.
-A rare two-sport professional, he briefly played Major League Baseball for the Toronto Blue Jays before committing to basketball, where his tenacity defined a 14-year NBA career, most notably with the Boston Celtics.
-He was the pesky guard hitting clutch shots on the legendary 1980s Celtics teams.
-But his greater impact came from the front office.
+Danny Ainge engineered the 2007 trades that brought Kevin Garnett and Ray Allen to Boston, forming a new 'Big Three' that delivered the 2008 NBA championship.
+He briefly played Major League Baseball for the Toronto Blue Jays before committing to basketball, where his tenacity defined a 14-year NBA career, most notably with the Boston Celtics.
+He hit clutch shots on the 1980s Celtics teams.
 Returning to Boston as President of Basketball Operations in 2003, he masterminded a dramatic overhaul.
-He had the cold nerve to trade popular franchise icons, stockpile draft picks, and engineer the deals that brought Kevin Garnett and Ray Allen to Boston, forming a new 'Big Three' that delivered the 2008 NBA championship.
-His style was unapologetically aggressive, making him one of the most consequential and debated architects in modern basketball.
+He had the cold nerve to trade popular franchise icons and stockpile draft picks.
+His unapologetically aggressive style made him one of the most consequential and debated architects in modern basketball.

 1946–1964